troglobit/troglobit.github.io/content/howtos/multicast.md

 without any regulation multicast is broadcast and we do not want to route broadcast!

-The singular best way to fix this problem is for the sender to to set a higher TTL.
+The singular best way to fix this problem is for the sender to set a higher TTL.
 Set it only as high as the number of hops you want this to be forwarded!